hugoboulze/ChileMesh/README.md

 </p>

 2D-sketch representing the geophysical zones included in chile-mesh_v1.0.
 CH: channel.
 AP: Accretionary prism.
 The fault-plane extends from -6 km to -70 km depth.
-The node-split technique of the fault-plane (Melosh et Raefsky, 1981) gives two groups of nodes: fault plane A and fault plane B, respectively oriented the Earth center and toward the surface.
+The node-split technique of the fault-plane (Melosh et Raefsky, 1981) gives two groups of nodes: fault plane A and fault plane B, respectively oriented towards the Earth center and towards the surface.
 Depth of zones is indicated as an italic number.

 ## Mesh construction

-[**STEP 1**](01_surface_slab/README.md): Creation of a .csv file containing the coordinates (lon,lat,depth) of surface of the slab based on Slab2.0.
+[**STEP 1**](01_surface_slab/README.md): Creation of a .csv file containing the coordinates (lon, lat, depth) of surface of the slab based on Slab2.0.

 [**STEP 2**](02_slab_2D_to_3D/README.md): Creation of the subduction interface.
 First the 2D slice of the interface is drawn.
 Then, it is extended to 3D along the path of the subduction trench.